DenverDawgs18/MailMind2/map.md

 Later
 Auto unsub
+General idiot-proofing
+No action items on mailing lists
 A/B tests
 1000 flat on button or allow user to pick?
 Getting unsub links in cleaner at the cost of speed?